Register to vote

 You can add your name to the register by filling in the online register to vote form on the GOV.UK website.

-The two versions of the register and your right to opt-out
+There are two versions of the register

 Using information received from the public, registration officers keep two registers – the electoral register and the open register (also known as the edited register).